eventlet/eventlet/doc/ssl.rst

 PyOpenSSL
 ----------

-:mod:`eventlet.green.OpenSSL` has exactly the same interface as pyOpenSSL_ '(docs) <http://pyopenssl.sourceforge.net/pyOpenSSL.html/>`_, and works in all versions of Python.
+:mod:`eventlet.green.OpenSSL` has exactly the same interface as pyOpenSSL_ `(docs) <http://pyopenssl.sourceforge.net/pyOpenSSL.html/>`_, and works in all versions of Python.
 This module is much more powerful than :func:`socket.ssl`, and may have some advantages over :mod:`ssl`, depending on your needs.

 Here's an example of a server::